toddhorner/AFT/states/UT.md

     > - (c)	the efficient and economical use, conservation, and production of the supply of:
     >   - (i)	food and water;

-2. In the preparation of a plan, planning commmissions are require to make recommendations on a land use element, which, among other purposes,
+2. In the preparation of a plan, planning commissions are require to make recommendations on a land use element, which, among other purposes,

     >(A)	designates the long-term goals and the proposed extent, general distribution, and location of land for housing, business, industry, agriculture, recreation, education, public buildings and grounds, open space, and other categories of public and private uses of land as appropriate
     >